 Often, we think of the Bible as a collection of stories compartmentalized in individual books.
 In fact, it is one long story—the greatest story ever told.
 Being a disciple of Christ and a disciple-maker means that you are a lifelong learner.
 The truth we learn becomes like living water.
 It flows to us and then through us into the lives of others.
-Recently, I had one of those watershed meetings with Betsy Killins, the Women’s Global Coordinator for Downline Ministries.
+Recently, I had one of those watershed meetings with a fellow disciple-maker named Betsy Killins.
 In addition to sweet fellowship and wise insight on how to minister cross-culturally, she taught me a simple acronym (AMPEC) that encapsulates the Bible narrative.
 While the story could be simplified in just a few sentences, I have included several key passages that allow us to see how the story pertains to the Great Commission.
 As Paul wrote to the church at Corinth in 1 Corinthians 15:1-5, what I received from Betsy, I gladly give to you.
 Here it is.

 Anticipation